-On February 10, 2021, MCAC entered into the Amended and Restated Registration Rights Agreement (the "A&R Registration Rights Agreement"), by and among (i) PLBY, (ii) Suying Liu, Dong Liu, Nelson Haight, Todd Milbourn, and Wenhua Zhang, with respect to the Insider Shares, Private Units and any securities issuable upon conversion of working capital loans made to MCAC they owned at Closing, and (iii) RT-ICON Holdings LLC, a Delaware limited liability company ("RT-ICON"), and each of the other shareholders of Playboy whose names are listed on Exhibit A thereto (collectively with RT-ICON, the "Playboy Stockholders"), with respect to (x) consideration issued in the Business Combination, (y) any other outstanding common stock or other equity security issued or issuable upon on the exercise of any other equity security of the Company as of the closing of the Business Combination, and (z) any other equity security of the Company issued or issuable with respect to any such shares of common stock by way of a stock dividend or stock split or in connection with a combination of shares, recapitalization, merger, consolidation or reorganization.
+On February 10, 2021, MCAC entered into the Amended and Restated Registration Rights Agreement (the "A&R Registration Rights Agreement"), by and among (i) PLBY, (ii) Suying Liu, Dong Liu, Nelson Haight, Todd Milbourn, and Wenhua Zhang (the "Initial Stockholders"), with respect to certain pre-Business Combination securities they owned at the closing of the Business Combination, and (iii) RT-ICON Holdings LLC, a Delaware limited liability company ("RT-ICON"), and each of the other shareholders of Playboy whose names are listed on Exhibit A thereto (collectively with RT-ICON, the "Playboy Stockholders"), with respect to (x) consideration issued in the Business Combination, (y) any other outstanding common stock or other equity security issued or issuable upon on the exercise of any other equity security of the Company as of the closing of the Business Combination, and (z) any other equity security of the Company issued or issuable with respect to any such shares of common stock by way of a stock dividend or stock split or in connection with a combination of shares, recapitalization, merger, consolidation or reorganization.

-The A&R Registration Rights Agreement requires the Company to, among other things, file a resale shelf registration statement with the SEC on behalf of the Initial Stockholders and the Playboy Stockholders no later than 60 days after the Closing (the "Filing Deadline").
+The A&R Registration Rights Agreement requires the Company to, among other things, file a resale shelf registration statement with the SEC on behalf of the Initial Stockholders and the Playboy Stockholders no later than 60 days after the closing of the Business Combination(the "Filing Deadline").
 The Company was required to use its commercially reasonable efforts to have the registration statement declared effective no later than 30 days following the Filing Deadline (60 days if the registration statement is reviewed by the SEC).
 The shelf registration statement was declared effective by the SEC on May 10, 2021.

 The holders of a majority of these securities are entitled to make up to three demands that the Company register such securities.
-The holders of the majority of the Insider Shares can elect to exercise these demand registration rights at any time commencing three months prior to the date on which the Insider Shares are to be released from escrow pursuant to the IPO Escrow Agreement (as defined in the A&R Registration Rights Agreement).
-The holders of a majority of shares of common stock issued in lieu of payment of working capital loans made to MCAC, could elect to exercise these demand registration rights at any time.
-The Playboy Stockholders could elect to exercise these registration rights at any time commencing three months prior to the first possible date on which the restrictions on transfer lapsed under the Lock-up Agreement, as described below.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to the Business Combination.
 The demand and piggy-back registration rights provided therein are subject to underwriter cutbacks and issuer blackout periods.
 The Company has paid, and will pay, certain fees and expenses relating to the registrations under the A&R Registration Rights Agreement.